 In the United States, fish oil supplements are a $1.2 billion industry.
-Despite the fact that the vast majority of recently published research shows no evidence of health benefits, about 8 percent of U.S. adults report taking these supplements.
+Even though the vast majority of recently published research shows no evidence of health benefits, about 8% of US adults report taking these supplements.

 The fish oil story begins in several remote villages in Northwest Greenland in the 1970s.
 Two Danish scientists, Hans Olaf Bang and Jorn Dyerberg, had noticed that very few of the Inuit Eskimos living there had heart disease.

-Their diet, which consisted mainly of whale, seals, and fish, contained a lot of fat and cholesterol, and the thinking at the time was that these animal fats contributed to cardiovascular risk.
-Yet, their hearts stayed healthy.
+Their diet, which consisted mainly of whales, seals, and fish, contained a lot of fat and cholesterol, and the thinking at the time was that these animal fats contributed to cardiovascular risk, yet their hearts stayed healthy.

 Bang and Dyerberg hypothesized that it was a certain kind of fat, known as omega-3 fatty acids, that helped protect the heart.
 These omega-3s are found in abundance in diets that are rich in seafood, especially from oily fish like mackerel and sardines.

 Study after study did show that a diet relying on fish was associated with good long-term heart health, and has been confirmed in other populations in many parts of the world.

 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, Wondrium.

 Eating fish is good for your heart, but consuming a fish-based supplement, like fish oil, is not the same as eating fish.